paypayue/paypay-soap/README.md

 ```

 ## Creating a payment reference
-Use this method to obtain a payment reference that you can send to your customer.
+Use this method to quickly obtain a payment reference that you can send to your customer.
 ```php
 $client = \PayPay\PayPayWebservice::init($config);